 At B’nai Israel, children and adults come in costume, and the Megillah is chanted in the evening and morning by teen and adult members of the congregation.
 Our annual Purim carnival is a real treat, so popular that it is divided into shifts for younger and older children.
-Our three age-appropriate youth services are led by members of the clergy and professional staff with significant participation by the children.
-The congregation also provides opportunities to support community charities and send Mishloach Manot (gifts of food) to family and friends.
+Our age-appropriate youth services are led by members of the clergy and professional staff with significant participation by the children.
+The congregation provides opportunities to support community charities.

 Celebrate Purim and support B’nai Israel by fulfilling the mitzvah of Mishloah Manot (sending gifts of food to family and friends).
 Orders will be accepted February 4-24.
 Contact Debbie Anolik with questions.

 Click here for the Purim Home Enhancement Guide.

 For information on ordering and pricing for Mishloach Manot, click here.